john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

 #### Example Functions

-Let's look at some simple example functions.
+Let's look at some simple examples.
 First, we'll create a trivial function to add a couple numbers:

 ```python
 >>> def addnums(x, y):